Containers🔗

 apptainer build my_container.sif my_recipe.def

-You can find many some examples definition files on https://github.com/c3se/containers/
+You can find more example definition files on https://github.com/c3se/containers/

 Extending images at /apps/containers🔗